 The Staff at the Lincolnshire museum have splurged about £3,000(US$5000) on six tyres, for its 1929 Leyland Lion Bus, which happens to be the greatest amount spent on tyres.
-The tyres shipped in from America happen to be in the most expensive in the world, costing about £500(US$820) each (normal tyres cost $150 each) and were brought in, in order to replace the bus’s original tyres that were severely cracked by sheer age.
-The special replacement was arranged for thevehicle as it was the society’s first vehicle to be brought in and also owing to the obsolescence of specialist tyres and parts.
-Apparently, buying the tyres have just been a fraction of the amount spent on the maintenance & restoration work carried on the vintage bus ever since it arrived in the museum in 1959 and it was also extremely urgent as the society had to get all the Lincoln buses running by November to mark the 50th anniversary.
+The tires shipped in from America happen to be the most expensive globally, costing about £500(US$820) each (normal tires cost $150 each) and were brought in to replace the bus’s original tires that were severely cracked by sheer age.
+The special replacement was arranged for the vehicle as it was the society’s first vehicle to be brought in and owing to specialist tires and parts’ obsolescence.
+Apparently, buying the tires have just been a fraction of the amount spent on the maintenance & restoration work carried on the vintage bus ever since it arrived in the museum in 1959, and it was also extremely urgent as the society had to get all the Lincoln buses running by November to mark the 50th anniversary.

 [This Is Lincolnshire]